ram-sriram/Viewers/platform/docs/versioned_docs/version-2.0-deprecated/deployment/recipes/embedded-viewer.md

 ---
 sidebar_position: 1
 ---

 # Embedded Viewer

-The quickest and easiest way to get the OHIF Viewer up and running is to embed it into an existing web application.
+The quickest and easiest way to get the Cure Assist up and running is to embed it into an existing web application.
 It allows us to forego a "build step", and add a powerful medical imaging viewer to an existing web page using only a few include tags.
 Here's how it works:

 ![embeddedViewer](../../assets/img/embedded-viewer-diagram.png)

 1. Create a new web page or template that includes the following external
    dependencies: